-Class B motorhomes are sometimes referred to as “sleeper vans” or “camper vans,” and unlike Class A and Class Cs, they pack all the comforts of home into a standard-sized van.
-And while that definitely makes for close quarters, it also means your rig has unparalleled flexibility, with the ability to get down even the narrowest unpaved roads without worry (i.e. where some of the very coolest boondocking spots are).
+Class B motorhomes are sometimes referred to as “sleeper vans” or “camper vans.”
+Unlike Class A and Class Cs, they pack all the comforts of home into a standard-sized van.
+And while that definitely makes for close quarters, it also means your rig has unparalleled flexibility, with the ability to get down even the narrowest unpaved roads without worry.

 Whether you’re a solo adventurer, a cozy couple, or even a close-knit family who’s unafraid to share a small space, Class B motorhomes have a whole lot to offer.
-So we’re going to go into a deep dive on everything you need to know about these unique vehicles right here in this post!
+We’ll do a deep dive into everything you need to know about these unique vehicles!

 A Quick Overview of the Main Types of Motorhomes

-We’ve already written in depth about the different types and styles of RV you’re most likely to see out there on the market.
-But just as a quick refresher, let’s go over the RV classes briefly here, too.
+We’ve already written in-depth about the different types and styles of RVs you’re most likely to find on the market.
+Let’s take a closer look at some of the features of Class B campers.

-Class B RV Size: Good Things Come in Small Packages!
+Class B Motorhome Size: Good Things Come in Small Packages!

-Perhaps the most notable attribute of a Class B van is its size relative to other motorhome options.
-Unlike Class A and Class C rigs, these motorhomes are able to pack a lot of creature comforts into a teeny-tiny footprint, often no bigger than a standard van.
+Perhaps the most notable attribute of a Class B van is its size relative to other motorhomes.
+Unlike Class A and Class C rigs, these motorhomes are able to pack a lot of creature comforts into a teeny-tiny footprint.

-Some Class B RVs have extended ceilings so as to facilitate being able to stand up fully while inside the rig (as a normal van may not afford this ability to tall, or even average-sized, travelers).
-You may also be familiar with the little “pop-up” ceilings in converted Westfalia vans, like the one pictured below.
+Some Class B RVs have extended ceilings so you can stand up fully while inside the rig.
+You may also be familiar with the little “pop-up” ceilings in converted Westfalia vans.

-Although their size is a relative constant, Class B RVs come with a wide variety of different features and are made by a large number of manufacturers, ranging across the scale of price and quality.
-For instance, tiny Volkswagen camper vans fit the Class B category, but so do the tricked-out, Mercedes-based Class B RV Sprinters, one of the best brands of Class B motorhomes on the market.
+Although their size is pretty consistent, Class B RVs come with a wide variety of different features.
+They are made by a large number of manufacturers and have a range of prices and quality.
+For instance, tiny Volkswagen camper vans fit the Class B category.
+But so do the tricked-out, Mercedes-based Class B RV Sprinters, one of the best brands of Class B motorhomes on the market.

 But let’s back up a little bit.
 What are the main stats and characteristics of a Class B RV?

-Class B RVs can sleep a surprising number of passengers in their small footprints, though, again, you need to make sure you’re comfortable with your camping party.
+Class B RVs can sleep a surprising number of passengers in their small vans as long as people don’t mind close quarters.
 Regular Class Bs often have sleeping spaces for as many as four adults, and B+ or “Super B”s may sleep as many as six.

 Make no mistake about it: a Class B RV’s small space makes for tight quarters, even with a very small camping party.
 Those sleeping surfaces we’re talking about are often shared, so you’ll want to be sure everyone involved is comfortable with that arrangement before you commit to purchasing this kind of vehicle!
 But many adventurers favor these small rigs thanks to their flexibility, ease of use, and simple, all-contained travel style.
-After all, part of the draw of RVing for many of us, in the first place, is its compatibility with a minimalist lifestyle.
-So if you’re going to take the challenge to see how little you can get by on, why not take it all the way?
+After all, part of the draw of RVing for many of us in the first place is its compatibility with a minimalist lifestyle.

-Another reason the small size of these RVs is so appealing to many travelers: because they don’t weigh nearly as much as their much larger Class A and Class C cousins, Class B RVs tend to get much better gas mileage.
-(Keep in mind that large motorhomes sometimes get as little as 4-6 miles to the gallon… not exactly a green machine!)
+Another reason the small size of these RVs is so appealing to many travelers is their great gas mileage.
+Class B vans don’t weigh nearly as much as their much larger Class A and Class C cousins so gas goes much farther!

-Although the exact mileage your Class B motorhome will get will vary widely based on make, model, and age, it’s not unheard of for some newer, lightweight vans to get as much as 25 miles to the gallon — which is better than a lot of standard vehicles!
-Even on the low end, Class B RVs will probably get 10-12 miles to the gallon, which is still a whole lot better than 4-6.
+Although the exact mileage your Class B motorhome will get will vary widely based on make, model, and age, it’s not unheard of for some newer, lightweight vans to get as much as 25 miles to the gallon — better than a lot of standard vehicles!
+Even on the low end, Class B RVs will probably get 10-12 miles to the gallon, which is still a whole lot better than the 4-6 Class As and Cs can expect.

-To see how much of a difference this seemingly small difference can make, let’s use an example.
+To see how much of a difference this can make, let’s use an example.
 Say you want to travel to Yellowstone National Park from Salt Lake City, Utah, a drive of about 350 miles.
-Let’s say gas costs $3 per gallon, which may be high or low depending on current market prices.
+Let’s say gas costs $3 per gallon, for the purposes of our example.
 If your RV gets 6 miles to the gallon, that means you’ll spend $175 on gas — just in one direction.
 If, on the other hand, you drive a Class B that gets, say, 15 miles to the gallon, that price goes down to just $70.
 That’s less than half the cost… and that’s not even the most fuel-efficient type of Class B on the market!

 Class B RV Makes and Models